11 Brilliant Ways To Reuse Empty Plastic Bottles

 Don't throw your plastic bottle as polluting garbage, make it into something attractive and challenges your creativity.
 Here is one idea to make use of your plastic bottle: A Wiggling Head Turtle.

 - Reuse and Recycle Your Old Beer Bottles

 Ideas along with photos of how to reuse empty beer bottles.

 More by this Author

 There are many ways of using the coconut leaves.
-And here's some photos showing fun ways of using the coconut leaf from making favorite foods into making even flowers amongst other things.
+And here's some photos showing fun ways of using coconut leaf from making favorite foods into making even flowers amongst other creative things.